Harry McShane (footballer): Later life

 After retiring as a player, McShane became the coach of Stalybridge Celtic.
 He then worked as a scout for Manchester United, where he was credited with bringing Wes Brown to the management's attention.
 He was also an announcer at Old Trafford during the 1960s.
-He died in November 2012, aged 92 after suffering from Alzheimer's disease.
+He died in November 2012, aged 92, after suffering from Alzheimer's disease.
+His son, actor Ian McShane, accepted a 1951–52 league winners medal when English Football League rule changes in 2023 meant that his father could be awarded with a medal.